asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 is a video capture of the `RPi3B+` booting and spinning the cube.
 The rendering is a bit darker, for some reason, than that of the `vkcube` running with `mesa` on an `Intel IvyBridge` machine.

+> It seems that Google Drive allows online playback of the video only at 360p,
+> even though the video resolution is 800x600.
+Downloading the file first and
+> then playing it in the browser, displays the video at its original
+> resolution.